 From understanding the sea, to understanding what it does for us (both emotionally and physically), to learning what we can do to protect and preserve the ocean as our most precious natural resource, this book introduces a wide range of ideas.
 It also has beautiful illustrations and is laid out in a way that is easy to dip in and out of as and when you have the time.

 This is such an adorable little book - pocket size and literally perfect for 'gifting'.
 First published in 1955, it has a kind of peaceful, nostalgic tone as Anne Morrow Lindbergh writes beautifully about shells, sunrises and how to live a natural and wholesome life.

-Emma Thompson describes it as "quietly powerful and a great help"; a feeling echoed by many who keep this book on a bedside table to return to as a literary comfort blanket.
+Emma Thompson describes it as "quietly powerful and a great help" - a feeling echoed by many who keep this book on their bedside table to return to as a literary comfort blanket.

 Blue Mind by Wallace J Nicholls